|

 and generates benefits for the poor.
 The power of tourism

-which is one of the most dynamic economic activities
+which is one of the most dynamic economic activities of

-of our time can be more effectively harnessed to address
+our time can be more effectively harnessed to address

 the problems of poverty more directly.
-The benefits
+The benefits of

-poor should benefit from tourism development.
+communities should benefit from tourism development.
 Tourism

 has emerged in this decade as a central pillar of the

-to global challenges, if its growth is managed wisely,
+to global challenges if its growth is managed wisely,

-with an emphasis on ethics, poverty alleviation, the
+with an emphasis on ethics, poverty alleviation, the particular

-particular interests of developing states and sustainable
+interests of developing states and sustainable development.

-states make it particularly well suited as a development
+well suited as a development tool.

-is particularly potent in economic terms in respect
+Tourism is particularly potent in economic terms in respect

 of: job creation, investment attraction, foreign exchange

-earnings, poverty alleviation and in social terms in
+earnings, poverty alleviation and in social terms in respect

-respect of: youth employment, community enrichment,
+of: youth employment, community enrichment, gender equality

-gender equality and cultural preservation
+and cultural preservation.

 |